• Menu

 Gondola One, Vail, CO

 Gondola One, Vail Ski Resort.
-Photo: brent flanders
+Photo by: brent flanders

-For those looking to experience the thrill of the mountaintop without having to hike up a giant hill, chairlifts and gondolas are the perfect way to achieve this.
-While not all of the chairs will be open to sightseers, all the gondolas will be.
+For those looking to experience the thrill of a mountaintop without having to spend the day hiking up, chairlifts and gondolas are the perfect way to achieve this.
+While not all of the chairs will be open to sightseers, rest assured that all gondolas will be.
+These offer unique aerial views of places and offer the thrill of being high in the sky.

 Most of Colorado’s larger ski resorts feature gondolas to make your trip to the top as pleasant as possible.
-They shield you from the cold in the winter, and let the cool breeze in the windows come summer.
-They can accommodate a large number of people (usually 4-8), though they do vary in size.
+They shield you from the cold in the winter and let the cool breeze in the windows come summer.
+They can accommodate larger groups (usually 4-8 people), though they vary in size.

 Telluride Mountain Village CO Gondola Fall Colors